LayerZero-Labs/oracle-example/README.md

-# network-for-oracles
+# LayerZero Oracle Example
-Test Network.sol for creating an Oracle and delivering the blockHash + receiptsRoot
+Test UltraLightNode.sol for creating an Oracle and delivering the blockHash + receiptsRoot

-This repo has some simple tests to demonstrate how an Oracle can deliver the updateBlockHeader() call to fulfil the LayerZero oracle job.
+This repo has some simple tests to demonstrate how an Oracle can deliver the updateHash() call to fulfil the LayerZero oracle job.

 We use hardhat-deploy to push and maintain the contract information, and also provide a task to whitelist the singer (see below)
 ### to install and test